Shenandoah (schooner)

 The Shenandoah is a 108 ft topsail schooner built in Maine in 1964, and operates as a cruise ship and educational vessel in the waters of Vineyard Haven Harbor, Martha's Vineyard, Massachusetts.
 She is claimed to be the only schooner of her size and topsail rig without an engine in the world.

 History

-The Shenandoah's design is based on an 1850s ship Joe Lane, but Captain Douglas made numerous changes to improve the power of the vessel.
-Douglas has been the vessel's only skipper since her launch in 1964.
+The Shenandoah's design is based on an 1850s ship Joe Lane, but Captain Robert S. Douglas made numerous changes to improve the power of the vessel.
+Douglas was the vessel's only skipper since her launch in 1964, until Shenandoah was donated to the nonprofit organization FUEL in 2020.
+She is now captained by Ian Ridgeway.

 The Shenandoah required extensive hull repairs and was dry docked in 2009.